noislabs/whitepaper/README.md

 4. CosmWasm team decided to [not expose block hash](https://github.com/CosmWasm/wasmvm/issues/133) as this may falsely be assumed to be unpredictable but can be influenced by the block proposer.
 5. Block height has very low entropy as the height in which a transaction is included can be guessed.

+[Is the following a 6th point?]
-Another thing that was spotted in the wild is using signatures as randomness.
-A pre-defined signer is asked to sign a given challenge.
+Another thing that was spotted in the wild is using signatures as randomness: a pre-defined signer is asked to sign a given challenge.
 However, [it turns out](https://medium.com/@simonwarta/signature-determinism-for-blockchain-developers-dbd84865a93e) that common signing algorithms produce a deterministic but not unique signature, such that the signer can choose whatever value suits them.

 ## Our Approach

 Nois Network aims to provide a safe and secure solution to the problem that is native to the IBC world and provides the best possible user experience for a wide range of applications.

-In contrast to other consensus algorithms, Tendermint-based blockchains do not need randomness at block production layer.
-As a consequence no random value can trivially be passed to applications from consensus.
-So our randomness solition will live entirely on the app level, allowing us to keep block production going even when there is a hickup in the the randomness part.
+TO_CHANGE (shoulnt be the first thing.
+This is an optional nice feature that we have) In contrast to other consensus algorithms, Tendermint-based blockchains do not need randomness at block production layer.
+As a consequence, no random value can trivially be passed to applications from consensus.
+So our randomness solution will live entirely on the app level, allowing us to keep block production going, even when there is a hickup in the the randomness part.

 In the first iteration, Nois will use random beacons produced by the [drand] network, which is powered by a consortium of participants that generate randomness using multi-party computation.
 This is implemented using BLS threshold signatures, which produces unpredictable values that cannot be manipulated by any of the drand participants.
-The drand mainnet is instantiated by the [Legue of Entropy][loe], which operates it in production for more than two years.
-Filecoin relies on drand for block production.
+The drand mainnet is instantiated by the [Legue of Entropy][loe], which has been operating it in production for more than two years.
+For example, Filecoin relies on drand for block production.

 Drand random beacons can be submitted to blockchains that perform BLS signature verification.
 This way we can build a random oracle that securely brings randomness on chain.
 This method was [described and proven in 2020 for CosmWasm](https://medium.com/@simonwarta/when-your-blockchain-needs-to-roll-the-dice-ed9da121f590).
 A few months later, this proof of concept was turned into production by [Terrand](https://docs.terrand.dev/).
-BLS verification is a computationally heavy operation, but laveraging the strength of the Rust optimizer and Wasm's near native execution speed, Drand beacons could be verified for less than 3$ in gas fees on Terra.
+BLS verification is a computationally heavy operation, but leveraging the strength of the Rust optimizer and Wasm's near native execution speed, Drand beacons could be verified for less than 3$ in gas fees on Terra.

 The next step in the evolution is to make drand beacons easily accessible by as many dapps as possible in a way that is easy to use and affordable.
 In an ideal world a dapp developer would just do something like this: